Amblydia/Pocketmine-School-Old/docs/htmap/commands.md

 sidebar_label: Commands
 ---
 ___
-Using commands in a plugin enchants your Plugin!
+Using commands in a plugin enchants your plugin!
 Commands can automatically and easily do things for you!

-Ok lets start by adding the "use" statements for you can use commands.
+Ok lets start by importing the `Command` and `CommandSender` classes using the `use` statement.

 ```php title="Main.php"
 // The Command
 use pocketmine\command\Command;